sau412/arikado_gridcoin_pool/README.md

 # General
 Simple gridcoin pool with automated payments.
-Can work on raspberry pi 2 or 3.
+Can work on Raspberry Pi 2 or 3.

 # Requirements
 1) PHP 5 with openssl lib or PHP 7